Arithmetic Obfuscation

 Limitations & Attacks

-First and foremost, LLVM is able to simplify MBA as we can see in the file llvm/lib/Transforms/InstCombineAndOrXor.cpp
+First and foremost, LLVM is able to simplify some MBAs as we can see from llvm/lib/Transforms/InstCombine/InstCombineAndOrXor.cpp:

 ...